+While the responses above indicate that Chinese respondents are clear that the social structure in China has issues with inequality, it appears they are more split as to its relative standing with the U.S., with potential implications for dissatisfaction with the regime.
+If Chinese citizens perceive their problem to be severe relative to competitors, they may be more displeased with the actions of their regime than if they feel their problems to be tame by global standards.

-As for the perceived severity of the problem of inequality, Chinese people also tend to be more optimistic toward domestic inequality and more pessimistic toward inequality in the U.S. About a third believe inequality is not a serious problem in China.
-Only 4.5% believe inequality is a very serious problem in China, whereas over 20% believe inequality is very serious in the U.S.
+In order to investigate the perceived severity of the problem of inequality, let’s go back to the source.
+We find that in other questions, Chinese people also tend to feel domestic inequality is more easily resolved and feel inequality in the U.S. is a more dire problem.
+In fact, about a third believe inequality is not a serious problem in China.
+Only 4.5% believe inequality is a very serious problem in China, whereas over 20% believe inequality is very serious in the U.S. This optimism may, in turn, help us understand high levels of satisfaction repeatedly found in surveys of Chinese citizens.